-Setting a personal budget and sticking to it can become difficult for a wide variety of reasons ranging from fixable problems stemming from poor spending habits to external factors such as job loss, divorce, or medical bills.
-It can take a lot of effort to make your budget work, even in the best circumstances, so it's important to learn how to handle inevitable hurdles so you prepared when major obstacles surface.
+Setting a personal budget and sticking to it can be difficult for a wide variety of reasons, from poor spending habits to external factors such as job loss, divorce, or medical bills.
+It can take a lot of effort to make your budget work, even in the best circumstances, so it's important to learn how to handle the inevitable hurdles that will come.

 If you are paid once a month, you may experience times of feast and famine financially.
 If your bills are due at the beginning of the month, you may see the majority of your money disappear in the first week or two and then struggle to cover groceries by the end of the month.
 Waiting on your next paycheck to make ends meet can cause a lot of stress and anxiety.

 - Planning better is the key to addressing this.
 Regardless of when you are flush with cash, it's important to set aside money for the times when you are not.

-- The budget fix for this issue is to divide your month into weeks and set aside the money for the remaining weeks of the month into a savings account.
+- If you're only paid monthly, divide your month into weeks and set aside the money for the remaining weeks of the month into a savings account.
 In effect, you need to create a system for yourself more similar to being paid weekly.

 - Transfer the money from your savings account into your checking account each week.
 This will help you to stop spending when you have reached your quota for the week.